Human rights in Eswatini: Basic rights

+Freedom of speech

 An individual's freedom of speech or of the press may be waived by the king at will.
 Freedom of speech is strictly restricted in any event, especially speech about political issues or the ruling family.
 Criticizing the king is subject to prosecution as sedition or treason, and news media that engage in such criticism risk being closed.
 Self-censorship by journalists is standard practice.
 Although newspapers sometimes criticize government corruption, they are almost always careful to avoid criticizing the king and his family.
 Journalists are regularly threatened and assaulted, and defamation laws are used against them, to restrict their activities.

 The government does not restrict cultural events or online access, and does not monitor the Internet, but it does restrict political meetings, and academics routinely engage in self-censorship to avoid trouble with the authorities.
 The freedom of assembly is strictly controlled, with police permission required, and often denied, for political meetings or public demonstrations.
-The freedom of association is also seriously restricted.
-Political parties are banned.
+The constitution provides for freedom of association.
+There is no legal mechanism for political parties to contest elections or appear on a ballot.
 HRW maintains that the government of Eswatini "has intensified restrictions on freedom of association and assembly in the past few years", with police routinely dispersing and arresting participants in peaceful demonstrations.
 HRW cited the case of a September 9, 2011, rally in Manzini, at which the police beat up leaders of the opposition Peoples' United Democratic Movement (PUDEMO).
-The freedom to move within the country, travel abroad, move abroad, or move back from abroad is generally respected, although tribal chiefs have the power to evict persons from the areas under their authority.
-The processing of passports and ID documents for non-ethnic Swazis often takes an unusually long time.